krusynth/digitalpolicy/content/_policies/hiring.md

 Jobs typically appear twice on the website, one posting for current [permanent government staff](#permanent-staff) to apply, and separately a posting for the public and non-permanent staff.
 Current government staff are usually considered first for roles.
 Additionally, anyone with previous U.S. military or qualified government-sponsored volunteer service (for instance Peace Corps or AmeriCorps) receives additional credit in the evaluation process.
 The former is known as **Veterans Preference**.

 @SOAPBOX Although Veterans Preference and other service preferences are generally a positive thing, the way that they are typically applied at most agencies is to apply additional points in the hiring process at the **beginning** of the evaluation.
 As a result, candidates with these backgrounds may end up at the "top" of the interview list even if they do not have **any** relevant experience or knowledge of the job in question.
+This can be a detriment to both the hiring agency and the veteran themselves.
 The [Subject Matter Expert (SME) Review](#sme-review) alternative process avoids this problem.
 {:.soapbox}

 After the application period closes, typically a member of the Human Resources (HR) team in charge of the hiring will review resumes to check if they have the correct keywords listed in the job posting.
 This usually happens before the actual hiring manager gets the filtered list of resumes.
 As a result, it can be advantageous to "keyword stuff" key phrases into resumes.
 Again, a way to avoid this is the Subject Matter Expert (SME) Review process.